labelflow/labelflow/README.md

 # labelflow

-Labelflow is an open-source image labelling tool.
+Labelflow is an open-source image labeling tool.

 If you want to try the deployed version, you can visit [labeflow.ai](https://labelflow.ai).